 Scope of Services

-4. To act as an agent to provide an electronic tendering platform for the successful Applicant to procure AP/RI and qualified registered contractor;
+3. To provide an electronic tendering platform for the successful Applicant to procure AP/RI and qualified registered contractor;

 Should you need further information on Smart Tender’s services, please click here to visit Download Centre.